gnanaseelan145/Automated-Text-Summarization/README.md

 **Gnanaseelan M**
 🎓 *BSc Computer Technology Graduate – Class of 2025*
 🚀 Quick learner with strong communication, leadership, and adaptability
-🔧 Skilled in Python, Java, Flask, HTML/CSS, and SQL
+🔧 Skilled in Python, Java, HTML/CSS, and SQL
 🎯 Passionate about real-world problem solving using tech

 📫 **Contact:**